Lord Thomas of Cwmgiedd

 Lord Thomas read law at Trinity Hall, Cambridge (graduating in 1969) and then at the University of Chicago Law School as a Commonwealth Fellow (graduating in 1970 with a J.D).
 Lord Thomas was called to the Bar in 1969 (Gray’s Inn, of which he became a Bencher in 1992).
 He commenced practice in commercial law at what is now Essex Court Chambers in 1972.
 In 1984 he was appointed a Queen’s Counsel and in 1987 a Recorder.

 In 1992 he was appointed by the Department of Trade to inquire into the affairs of Mirror Group Newspapers when owned by Mr Robert Maxwell and its IPO.

-He was President of the European Network of Councils for the Judiciary from May 2008 to December 2010, having participated in its founding in 2003/4.
+He was President of the European Network of Councils for the Judiciary from 2008 to 2010, having participated in its founding in 2003/4.

-- Chairman of the Financial Markets Law Committee, London, a body established for the advancement of the understanding of financial markets law and promoting a sound legal and regulatory structure.
+- Chairman of the Financial Markets Law Committee, a body established for the advancement of the understanding of financial markets law and promoting a sound legal and regulatory structure.

-- He is Chancellor of Aberystwyth University.
+- Chancellor of Aberystwyth University

-- Honorary Fellow of Trinity Hall, Cambridge and a Fellow of the Universities of Cardiff, Aberystwyth, Swansea and Bangor, and Honorary Doctor of Law of the Universities of Wales, South Wales, the West of England and Cardiff Metropolitan University.
+- Honorary Fellow of Trinity Hall, Cambridge and a Fellow of the Universities of Cardiff, Aberystwyth, Swansea and Bangor, and Honorary Doctor of Law of the Universities of Wales, South Wales, the West of England and Cardiff Metropolitan University

-- Fellow of the Learned Society of Wales.
+- Fellow of the Learned Society of Wales